deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 *   2002
     *   Service extension(s) must be declared at login.
-    *   Signed marks are not accepted in the current registry phase.
     *   The current registry phase does not allow for general registrations.
 *   2003
     *   Fees must be explicitly acknowledged when performing any operations on a